tcarland/kdc-ansible/README.md

 ```

   The cluster configuration is defined in the inventory *vars* file coupled
 with a *vault* file for passwords.
-The *vars* define the fqdn of the master
+The *vars* define the *fqdn* of the master
-and slave KDC and the Kerberos Realm as follows:
+and slave KDCs and the Kerberos Realm as follows:
 ```
 ---
 kdc_master_hostname: 'kdc01.c.mydomain.internal'